 I’m Shane Buettner, Founder and Boss of Intervention Records.
 IR exists for one simple reason, to produce archive-quality LPs of music we love!

-Intervention's sonic goal is that each record we do must be the single definitive, final version of that album, the one real music lovers will seek out.
+Intervention's sonic goal is that each record we do is the definitive version of that album, the one real music lovers will seek out.
 That’s why we work from the original master tapes whenever possible, and always from the very best sources available.
 We only approve and and move forward with our releases when we are confident we will produce the definitive vinyl edition of that recording.

 Our customers don't have to look hard for this information-it's on the stickers on the front of every record and on the web page for each and every record on our website.
 We stand by our commitment so that our customers know that our vinyl will always be the definitive go-to for any title we produce.